VI4IO/io-500-dev/site-configs/kaust-georgios/Readme.md

 ```
 4) In the case that you want to use parallel find

-* Modify the parameter processes_find to the number of the MPI processes that shold participate in the parallel find
+* Modify the parameter processes_find to the number of the MPI processes that should participate in the parallel find
 * Define the following (uncomment or comment where necessary)

 ```bash